top of page

 Spider-Man 3 DS

-Takes cues from the great Ultimate Spider-Man on DS with touchscreen controls and comic panel cut scenes, but the cut scenes use muddy console screenshots and the half baked gameplay is obscured by an annoying cursor.
-Even the bosses are bad.
+It takes cues from the great Ultimate Spider-Man on DS with touchscreen controls and comic panel cut scenes, but the cut scenes use muddy console screenshots and the half-baked gameplay is obscured by an annoying cursor.
+Even the boss fights are lacking.

 Release: May 4, 2007